History of Guatemalan migrants in the United States: Migration trends

 Guatemalan migration predominantly began in the 1960s.
 This decade is historically important to migration, being that the U.S. had just transitioned into its expansionary period.
 The U.S. had enacted the Hart-Cellar Act in 1965 which established a new 20,000 migrant limit per-country with preference to family reunification.
 In 1990 the United States amended the Immigration Act, raising the number of admitted legal permanent residents from 500,000 to 700,000.
 This also meant that U.S. would no longer discriminate against countries of origin in regards to granting visas.
-In Figure 1, we see a steady increase in the Guatemalan foreign-born stock population in the U.S. between the decades of 1960-1990.
+In Figure 1, we see a steady increase in the Guatemalan foreign-born stock population in the U.S. between the decades of 1960–1990.
 This increase is understandable given the current progressive immigration law in the U.S. at the time and the fact that during 1960 and 1996 the Guatemalan Civil War was erupting.

 Guatemalan Civil War

 The intensification of the Guatemalan Civil War during the 1970s and 1980s led to an influx of tens of thousands of Guatemalan refugees into the United States via Mexico, via both legal and illegal means.
 Guatemalan refugees became an important political and economic influence on seeking an end to the civil war, which finally came about in 1996.
 They also organized to change policies of the Mexican government in dealing with Guatemalan immigrants' legal status, their experience in Mexico, and difficulties of Guatemalans in Mexico immigrating to the US.

 During the Guatemalan civil war, there was massive destruction of rural villages and farmlands.
 In the 1996 peace accords, there was a free exchange of civilian land to favor the rise of corporate agribusinesses with the drop of prices of local agricultural products.
 This heavily affected farm workers and inhabitants of the countryside and they had to immigrate into the US through Mexican territory.

+The civil war impacted many of the indigenous people and the trajectory of what led people to migrate out of Guatemala.

-The peak statistic of Figure 1 is the foreign-born stock migrant increase from 1980-1990.
+The peak statistic of Figure 1 is the foreign-born stock migrant increase from 1980 to 1990.
 This marks the largest Guatemalan migration.
 Migrant numbers go from 63,073 in 1980 to 225,739 in 1990.
 This is likely the result of political, social, and economic unrest caused by the Guatemalan Civil War raging during this period.
 This change over time may be a combination of the Immigration Act of 1990, along with the civil war circumstances taking place in Guatemala, causing many migrants to flee the country.

 After September 11, 2001, Mexican officials made new laws through an initiative limiting immigration visas and other repressive measures on the southern Mexican border through Plan Sur, a binational treaty with the Guatemalan government.